wavefrontHQ/help/cloud_integrations_add_amazon.md

 ### Setting up an Amazon Account

 For all integration types you first grant Wavefront read-only access to your Amazon account.
-Run the Amazon Create New Role wizard where you provide Wavefront account and external IDs.
-In the Create New Role wizard Review, copy the Role ARN containing the Amazon account ID for use in Wavefront cloud integrations.
+Run the Amazon Create New Role wizard and copy the Role ARN that contains the Amazon account ID for use in Wavefront cloud integrations.

 More Info